BaseMax/WebMoleGame/README.md

 ## Description of Game

-This is a hard project but you can do it!
+<del>This is a hard project</del> but you can do it!
 I'd recommend taking it in steps rather than trying to do everything at once.
 Some sort of progression.
 I'd recommend something like:

 - Get all the **CSS** and **HTML** on the page.
 Have ten holes with a hungry mole in each.
 No JS done yet.
 - Make the moles show up and disappear (don't worry about the sad face / butt yet.)
 Don't make them clickable yet, just have them disappear and reappear after a random interval.